-It also claims that meat industry here has grown at an annualised rate of 27% from $14 million in 2003 to $244 million in 2015 with 708,968 tons of meat exported.
+It also claims that the meat industry here has grown at an annualized rate of 27% from $14 million in 2003 to $244 million in 2015 with 708,968 tons of meat exported.
 New Zealand, remote and much smaller in size compared to Pakistan, is the world leader in the halal export market.

-The challenges facing the halal food sector stem from a lack of broader vision in Pakistan to play its rightful role.
-The country has a less productive system with primitive processing system working in the absence of a value chain besides the very obvious quality control issues.
+The challenges facing the halal food sector stem from a lack of a broader vision in Pakistan to play its rightful role.
+The country has a less productive system with a primitive processing system working in the absence of a value chain besides the very obvious quality control issues.

 Pakistan’s increasing stake

 Nonetheless, not everything is going down the hill.
 The law to create an authority to regulate trade in food products as per Islamic laws has been enacted.
-The board of governors of Pakistan Halal Authority (PHA) will comprise stakeholders both from the federal and provincial governments, Shariah scholars and chambers of commerce.
+The board of governors of the Pakistan Halal Authority (PHA) will comprise stakeholders both from the federal and provincial governments, Shariah scholars, and chambers of commerce.

 Now, the provinces must come up with their respective halal authorities.
-For now, Punjab is the only province with existing legal and prescribed standards and processes for certification of halal products.
+For now, Punjab is the only province with existing legal and prescribed standards and processes for the certification of halal products.